SPEC-RL: Accelerating On-Policy Reinforcement Learning with Speculative Rollouts: Preliminaries

 \subsection{Speculative Decoding}

-Speculative decoding follows a draft–and–verify paradigm: an efficient draft model $p$ (e.g., a smaller LM) first drafts multiple future tokens, and the target model $q$ verifies them in parallel.
-A drafted token $z_i \sim p(\cdot \mid \mathbf{x}, \mathbf{z}_{<i})$ is accepted with
+Speculative decoding follows a draft-and-verify paradigm: an efficient draft model \( p \) proposes multiple future tokens, which are then verified in parallel by the target model \( q \).
+A drafted token \( z_i \sim p(\cdot \mid \mathbf{x}, \mathbf{z}_{<i}) \) is accepted with probability

-which guarantees that the resulting procedure samples exactly from the target distribution and thus preserves fidelity to the target model $q$.
-It accelerates generation by reducing the number of expensive target computations.
-The actual speedup is mainly determined by the acceptance rate and the cost gap between the draft and target model.
+This ensures the process samples exactly from \( q \), preserving fidelity while accelerating generation by reducing costly target computations.
+The speedup is governed by the acceptance rate and the cost gap between the draft and target models.